nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-faq.md

 ## Access Control Popup on macOS

 > "Nuxeo Drive" wants access to control "Finder".
-Allowing control will provide access to documents and data in "Finder", and to perform actions within that app."
+Allowing control will provide access to documents and data in "Finder", and to perform actions within that app.

 ![]({{file name='drive-macos-security-finder.png' page='nuxeo-drive'}})